GRO9 (PP) - Minimising Plymouth's waste

 - Waste reuse and recycling.
 The City will:

 - Continue to proactively assist community and voluntary groups, and businesses which seek to explore, pilot and develop reuse and recycling activities and projects to generate economic and social value.

 - Enhance its recycling infrastructure and continually seek opportunities to support investment in its Materials Recycling Facility, Household Waste Recycling Centres and the expansion of these and other facilities as viable options for increasing recycling.

 - Municipal waste management outcomes.
-The city will continue to minimise the amount of municipal waste that is landfilled, so that less than 2 per cent of waste arising are landfilled by 2016.
-Additionally, the city will identify detailed actions to achieve ambitious waste management outcomes to maximise the prevention, reuse and recycling of waste.
+The City will continue to minimise the amount of municipal waste that is landfilled, so that less than 2 per cent of waste arising are landfilled.
+Additionally, the City will identify detailed actions to achieve ambitious waste management outcomes to maximise the prevention, reuse and recycling of waste.